Pinus strobus: Water filtration

 White pine xylem has been used as a filter to clean certain bacteria from contaminated water.
 Hemacytometer tests revealed that at least 99.9% of bacteria tested were rejected after being passed through white pine xylem.

 Symbolism

+The indigenous Haudenosaunee (Iroquois Confederation) named it the "Tree of Peace".
+Since 2017, it has appeared on the flag and seal of the city of Montreal to represent the indigenous peoples of the area.

 The eastern white pine is the provincial tree of Ontario, Canada.

 In the United States, it is the state tree of Maine (as of 1945) and Michigan (as of 1955).
-Its "pine cone and tassel" is also the state flower of Maine, and is prominently featured on the state’s license plates.
+Its "pine cone and tassel" is also the state flower of Maine, and is prominently featured on the state's license plates.
 Sprigs of eastern white pine were worn as badges as a symbol of Vermont identity during the Vermont Republic and are depicted in a stained-glass window in the Vermont State House, on the Flag of Vermont, and on the naval ensign of the Commonwealth of Massachusetts and the state of Maine.
 The 1901 Maine Flag prominently featured the tree during its brief tenure as Maine's state flag.
 The Maine State Guard also use the tree in their uniform badges.

-The Native American Haudenosaunee (Iroquois Confederation) named it the "Tree of Peace".